-The portraits include the four Nobel Peace Prize Laureates His Holiness the 14th, Dalai Lama, Malala Yousafzai, Kailash Satyarthi and Shimon Peres, as well as Pope Francis, Ismail Khatib, Wajeeh Y. Nusseibeh, William Shomali, Ehud Barak, Robi Damelin, People in the Holy Land, The Parents Circle, Yael Armanet Chernobroda, Zeev Rotstein, Prince Asfa Wossen Asservate, Arch Bishop Alfons Nossol, Ai Wei Wei, Elizabeth II, Yusuf Islam, Sheikh Nahyan Bin Mubarack Al Nahyan, and Zaki Anwar Nusseibeh.
+The portraits include the four Nobel Peace Prize Laureates His Holiness the 14th Dalai Lama, Malala Yousafzai, Kailash Satyarthi and Shimon Peres, as well as Pope Francis, Ismail Khatib, Wajeeh Y. Nusseibeh, William Shomali, Ehud Barak, Robi Damelin, People in the Holy Land, The Parents Circle, Yael Armanet Chernobroda, Zeev Rotstein, Prince Asfa Wossen Asserate, Archbishop Alfons Nossol, Ai Wei Wei, Elizabeth II, Yusuf Islam, Sheikh Nahyan Bin Mubarak Al Nahyan, and Zaki Anwar Nusseibeh.

 His Holiness the 14th Dalai Lama

 We took photos in 2014 together with Tom Lemke and interviewed the Dalai Lama twice regarding the importance of tolerance in August 2011 and June 2014.
 His advice: